anselminator/anselminator/README.md

 - 👋 Hi, I’m @anselminator
 - 👀 I’m interested in sticking it to the Man.
-- 🌱 I’m currently learning Go, Python
+- 🌱 I’m currently learning Go, Python, JavaScript...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that will free mankind from slavery.
 - 📫 How to reach me ...

 <!---